fudheni-os/UNAM-I3691CP-Group-16-BioLink-/README.md

 - Tulikeni QL Hanghome – 225075040

 ## Engineering Domain
-Software Engineering applied to Industrial Safety Systems (Mining, Civil, and Metallurgical Engineering environments)
+Software Engineering applied to **Industrial Safety Systems** (Mining, Civil, and Metallurgical Engineering environments)

 ## Project Description
 BioLink is a mobile-based safety monitoring application designed for hazardous industrial environments such as mines, construction sites, and processing plants.
 The system leverages built-in smartphone sensors (accelerometer, microphone, and location services) to detect critical safety risks including falls, excessive noise exposure, and emergency situations.
 Instead of relying on expensive external hardware, BioLink uses a cost-effective approach by transforming standard smartphones into intelligent safety devices.
-The application also integrates cloud-based data storage and real-time dashboards, enabling supervisors to monitor worker status, respond to incidents and maintain safety compliance.
+The application also integrates cloud-based data storage and real-time dashboards, enabling supervisors to monitor worker status, respond to incidents بسرعة, and maintain safety compliance.
 A key innovation is the use of last known location tracking for underground environments where GPS is unavailable, ensuring reliable emergency response coordination.